The 10 Best Tea Strainers

 video play icon

-This wiki has been updated 34 times since it was first published in February of 2016.
+This wiki has been updated 35 times since it was first published in February of 2016.
 Tea lovers across the globe can be a bit finicky about their drinks, but you don't have to be an aficionado to appreciate an infuser that produces an excellent cuppa.
 These tea strainers and steepers help to keep any debris out of your cup, with some allowing loose leaves to expand in hot water and deliver the most flavor.
 They range in style from eye-catching to elegant.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Finum Brewing Basket